Your Sage Leadership Experience is a safe environment to prepare you to lead in the real-world

 How do I get a visa?

-The Sage Leadership Experience team will provide visa application instructions and details for how to fill the visa application forms to all registered participants who have made payment for the program.
+By mid-May, the Sage Leadership Experience team will provide visa application instructions and details for how to fill the visa application forms to all registered participants who have made payment for the program.
 We will also include a letter of invitation and template for a parent letter of permission for students below 18 years old.
 Participants will also need a plane ticket to submit with Visa application.

 Should you have any issues with your visa, we ask you to be patient as some nationalities and Ghanaian Embassies or Consulates expect additional supporting material.
 Please let us know of any issues and we will work with you to resolve them.
 If you are accepted earlier and wish to process your visa earlier due to other travels or considerations, please let us know and we will be happy to provide details earlier.
 Students applying through Ghanaian Embassy in Beijing often face additional challenges so we encourage you to use a local visa support company.

 How should I arrange my flights?